 The Neurodiagnostic Department at San Antonio Regional Hospital is committed to clinical excellence, superlative technical performance, and innovation in diagnosis and therapy.
 Among special services provided by our Neurodiagnostic Department is the diagnosis and treatment of epilepsy—a common disorder.

 Seizures that are unprovoked and recurrent are considered epileptic and are classified as either generalized seizures or partial seizures.
-Generalized seizures begin as widespread neuronal excitation in both hemispheres of the cortex, whereas partial seizures begin focally in a circumscribed area of the cortex.
+Generalized seizures begin as widespread neuronal excitation in both hemispheres of the cortex, whereas partial seizures begin focally in a limited area of the cortex.

 Evaluation helps determine the type of seizures (epileptic versus nonepileptic) and their cause, since various seizure types respond best to specific treatments.

 Pharmacotherapy is a key component of epilepsy management.
-Factors to consider include seizure type and epilepsy type, side effects, ease of use of the Anti-Epileptic Drugs (AED) and cost.
+Factors to consider include seizure type and epilepsy type, side effects, ease of use of the Anti-Epileptic Drugs (AED), and cost.
 The goal is to achieve the best balance among efficacy, tolerability and safety.
 Because patients may take AEDs for many years, long-term efficacy and tolerability should be considered.

 Testing to determine the source of the seizure and location in the brain is crucial in determining whether it is in fact epilepsy, and what the most effective treatment plan would be for the patient.
 San Antonio Regional Hospital's Neurodiagnostic Department can help.